Crew of fire fighters on the scene of a wildfire in Halifax

 Insurance Information for Those Impacted by the Wildfires.

-Published in Home Insurance
+Originally published in Home Insurance

-Does Insurance Cover Damage from Wildfires?
+Does Home Insurance Cover Damage from Wildfires?

 Most home and business insurance policies cover fire damage.
 If residents have to leave their homes because of a mandatory evacuation order issued by civil authorities.
 In this case, most homeowners’ and tenants’ insurance policies will provide coverage for reasonable additional living expenses for a specified period of time.
 Your insurance representative can clarify the details of your policy.